Cvmcosta/ltijs/docs/migration.md

 ## Introduction

-Ltijs version 5.0 is a re-release of the project as a Certified LTI library, that comes with many improvements, new functionalities and a few **API changes**, see bellow for a migration guide from version 4.
+Ltijs version 5.0 is a re-release of the project as a Certified LTI® library, that comes with many improvements, new functionalities and a few **API changes**, see bellow for a migration guide from version 4.

 ___